ezerzero/hisword.one/docs/historical-propers.md

 ## The Annunciation of Our Lord
-March 25
+3月25日

-It is appropriate to observe this feast day in all its fullness
-during Lent.
-However, according to historical precedent, when the
-Annunciation falls during Holy Week or on Easter Day (or also on
-the Fifth Sunday in Lent in the One-year Series), it should not be
-observed at those times but may be transferred to a weekday
-following the Second Sunday of Easter.
+It is appropriate to observe this feast day in all its fullness during Lent.
+However, according to historical precedent, when the Annunciation falls during Holy Week or on Easter Day (or also on the Fifth Sunday in Lent in the One-year Series), it should not be observed at those times but may be transferred to a weekday following the Second Sunday of Easter.

 ### Color
 白色